 '''

 seqaddNA(

 data,

 var = NULL,

 states.high = NULL,

 propdata = 1,

 pstart.high = 0.1,

 pstart.low = 0.005,

+pcont = 0.66,

 maxgap = 3,

 maxprop = 0.75,

 only.traj = FALSE

 )

 '''

 data A data frame containing sequences of a categorical (multinomial) variable, where missing data are coded as NA. var A vector specifying the columns of the dataset that contain the trajectories.
-De- fault is NULL, meaning all columns are used. states.high A list of states with a higher probability of initiating a subsequent missing data gap. propdata Proportion of observations for which missing data is simulated, as a decimal between 0 and 1. pstart.high Probability of starting a missing data gap for the states specified in the states.high argument. pstart.low Probability of starting a missing data gap for all other states. maxgap Maximum length of a missing data gap. maxprop Maximum proportion of missing data allowed in a sequence, as a decimal be- tween 0 and 1.
-If the proportion exceeds this value, the simulation is rerun for the sequence. only.traj Logical, if TRUE, only the trajectories (specified in var) are returned.
+Default is NULL, meaning all columns are used. states.high A list of states with a higher probability of initiating a subsequent missing data gap. propdata Proportion of trajectories for which missing data is simulated, as a decimal between 0 and 1. pstart.high Probability of starting a missing data gap for the states specified in the states.high argument. pstart.low Probability of starting a missing data gap for all other states. pcont Probability of a missing data gap to continue. maxgap Maximum length of a missing data gap. maxprop Maximum proportion of missing data allowed in a sequence, as a decimal between 0 and 1. only.traj Logical, if TRUE, only the trajectories (specified in var) are returned.
 If FALSE, the entire data frame is returned.